netthroughput

 netthroughput − Estimate SQL*Net throughput

-The netthroughput utility can be used to estimate throughput from a database to the client or application server from which is running.
+The netthroughput utility can be used to estimate throughput between a database and the client or application server from which is running.

 -l u/p@c